pseudonym42/Zametki/C/Pointer vs Arrays vs Strings.md

 The following link can help us understand the difference between pointer and array [Pointer vs Array](http://www.c-faq.com/aryptr/practdiff.html):

-> An array is a single, preallocated chunk of contiguous elements (all of the same type), fixed in size and location
+> An array is a single, pre-allocated chunk of contiguous elements (all of the same type), fixed in size and location
->

 > A pointer is assigned to point to space allocated elsewhere and it can be reassigned.
 A pointer is a much more general data structure.

 Note that pointer that doesn't point to any object is called null pointer.